Traveling edge states in massive Dirac equations along slowly varying edges: Quasi-traveling edge state along the circle

-Suppose that the mass term remains invariantly along the angular direction in polar coordinates, i.e., the edge curve is a circular ring.
-Therefore, the mass term can be described by
+Suppose that the mass term remains invariantly along the angular direction in polar coordinates, i.e., the edge curve is a circle.
+Namely, the mass term can be described by